 It is said if the whole population of the world lived as affluently as we do now we would need 5 planets.

 This is obviously a problem.

-Combining our collective goodwill and with old and new knowledge technology we believe we can sustainably deliver a high level of affluence to everyone with one planet.
+Is the solution that our population’s collective goodwill x our affluence (education and means of communication) x old and new knowledge can sustainably deliver a level of affluence to everyone with our one planet?

 Rocketing to colonise Mars is a backup plan but the rest of us will just have to fix our yard.

 - by using existing simple technology and inventing new simple new technology:

 Build only in natural materials - stone, mud and wood.
 Plant more trees to provide shade and shelter from strong winds where we live.

 Grow organic food without artificial seeds, fertilisers, pesticides or herbicides.
 Food forests are the solution.
 Harvest tree loppings as mulch and use wood char after burning for energy to add to the soil.
 Recycle all our wastes.

 Stop all rapid water runoff over bare surfaces.
 Make the soil a soft sponge like it was in the past with leaf mulch and grasses and slow and shade the flow of water through the landscape to keep streams and springs flowing and aquifers recharging year round.
 Nature keeps trying to cloak the soil - notice how weeds that have low water and nutrient requirements grow on empty ground.
 Nature tries to heal and recover itself.